zajitschek/metaanalysis/chapters/chapter2.md

 What would they be?
 While we might have 6 or more columns in our data set, the minimum set can be smaller.
 </opt>
 <opt text="3"  correct="true">
-YES!
 Study ID (String of characters), effect size and its variance (if we want to run a simple weighted meta-analytic model; both numeric).
 </choice>

 **What other columns would be useful?
 Give examples of at least 5 other columns that could be added?**